tomaszs/jira-copy-branch-name/README.md

 Every time you open a JIRA ticket, next to the name there will be a button called 'Copy branch name'.
 It will prepare a branch name from the ticket number eg. 'feature/CR-182' and copy it to the clipboard.
 Now you can go to console and create your branch faster.

+## Security

+Validate the security of your browser, JS execution extension and your code to make sure, you won't copy and execute malcious script in your console.

 ## Become a patron

 Become a patron for 3$ and receive amazing Patreon benefits: